Social-Impact-Network/docs/source/about-sinetwork.rst

 (e.g., CO2 saved, energy generated) and financial performance of the projects (e.g., APY).
 TIM stores this data and other general project data in a decentralized, public, immutable database (BigChainDB).
 Each SI node maintains a full copy of the database.
 Multiple independent SI nodes ensure that the stored data cannot be tampered.
-Help us protect Social Impact Network by `Setting Up a SI Node <./transparent-impact-measurement.html#social-impact-nodes>`_.
+**We would like to ask you to help us protect Social Impact Network by Setting Up a SI Node.**